intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Dataset Metamodel.md

 - **alignment** - the `alignment` dataset contains aggregates of time-series data, aligned to data windows such as 'periods': for example energy data totals for a week.

     This dataset is produced by parallel stream processors for low latency and high throughput.

     The data is stored in a denormalised column-database for fast access by API services and transactional systems (OLTP).

 - **reference** - the `reference` dataset contains _master_ data for customers, suppliers, personnel, sites, products and services.

     Typically this dataset changes very infrequently.
 Data is inserted and updated through Apps and the web tier when a transaction is completed, or periodically (e.g. twice a day) through a batch data file exported from a stand-alone system, such as the ERP system.

     The reference data is stored as sheets or JSON in a document database.

-- **system** - the `sytstem` dataset contains configuration data for the data management platform, including data needed for security, traceability, and data provenance.
+- **system** - the `system` dataset contains configuration data for the data management platform, including data needed for security, traceability, and data provenance.

     It includes scripts and data for provisioning and commissioning devices.

 ### Trackable Devices (devices, components, assemblies)